 In 1930 this fruit cake cost one dollar to make.
 (How times have changed!!)

 This is a recipe passed down through the years.
-I have heard many people say the hate fruit cake… one they taste this one, they quickly change their mind!
+I have heard many people say they hate fruit cake… once they taste this one, they quickly change their mind!
 There will be no re-gifting of this fruit cake… and if they don’t realize what they had and re-gift it anyways….thank your lucky stars…. this is excellent aged. ( P.S. the rum also preserves the cake)

 1/2 lb.
 Cherries – Candied (halved) 1/2 cup Walnuts – Chopped Coarsely or Almonds 2 cups Sifted Flour – all-purpose 1 tsp.
 Baking Powder